alexander-mc/Billboard_Hot_100_Songs/README.md

 ♪ Which songs have peaked #1?
 ♪ Which songs have been on the charts the longest?

 Go ahead and check it out.
 Enjoy!

+## Live Demo

++ [Live Demo](https://youtu.be/NDmtdVEbkQc) - Watch me demo the program

 ## Preview

 ![Welcome Screen](/images/1_Welcome_Screen.png)